 The next town, Forres, always has colourful floral displays and is a regular winner of the Scotland in Bloom competition.
 On the edge of the town is a huge carved stone column called Sueno's stone dating back to Pictish times and elaborately decorated.

 In Elgin, which is elegantly Victorian, are the ruins of the cathedral with its colourful history.
 Fochabers has several antique shops to rummage around in and Baxters Visitor Centre which provides factory tours, several shops and a café.
 From Elgin you may take the road south to Grantown on Spey, then Carrbridge before joining the A9 road and turning north back to Inverness.

 The National Park covers a large area including the “Monarch of the Glen country” and parts of Royal Deeside.
 South of Inverness via the A9 is Aviemore.
 At the southern end of the village a road turns towards the mountains and climbs up past Loch Morlich towards the winter ski slopes.
-In August the hills are purple with heather and there are magnificent views from different points up the road.
-To ascend higher take the funicular railway or the ski lift for even better views.
+There are lots of outdoor activities around Loch Morlich including watersports.
+In August the hills are purple with heather and there are magnificent viewpoints.

 At Loch Garten is the osprey centre where in late spring it is possible to view the ospreys on their nest and feeding young.